Articles on: People

 Access across the portal for the Essentials Plan:

-Can view and access Documents, People, every committee, and every meeting.
+Can view and access Dashboard, Documents, People, every committee, and every meeting.

 On the Essentials Plan: there are no Private Committees, no Committee Admins, no Guests, and no custom roles.